 This is just the beginning.
 Once cities begin to ramp up their zero waste plans, we can expect to see other zero waste efforts that go beyond diversion to promote waste reduction, reuse, and resource efficiency.

-As these zero waste initiatives develop, you’ll want to get ready for changes coming your way, for example in cities like Boston, Dallas, and Gainesville, FL, which just unanimously passed a zero waste policy.
+As these zero waste initiatives develop, you will want to get ready for changes coming your way, for example in cities like Dallas and Portland with new recycling mandates.
+Here are some examples:

 What should you do?